Why It Works

 Adjust oven rack to lower-middle position and preheat oven to 350°F (180°C).
 In the bowl of a stand mixer fitted with a paddle attachment, combine flour, sugar, salt, baking powder, chopped toasted almonds, and chopped anise seeds.
 Mix on low until homogeneous, then add eggs and vanilla; continue to mix just long enough to form a soft dough.

 Transfer dough to a lightly floured surface.
 Knead lightly to bring dough together into a ball, then shape into a roughly 8-inch log.
 Transfer dough log to a parchment-lined half-sheet pan and continue rolling the log by hand until it is approximately 16 inches long.
-Gently flatten dough by hand until log is about 4 inches wide and just over 1/2 inch thick (see note).
+Gently flatten dough by hand until log is about 4 inches wide and just over 1/2 inch thick (see notes).

 Bake dough until puffed and firm to the touch and just beginning to brown around the very edges (though still pale overall), about 25 minutes.
 Cool directly on baking sheet for about 5 minutes, then transfer to a cutting board and let cool 5 minutes more.
 While dough is still warm, use a long, thin, and very sharp serrated knife to cut log at a slight angle into about 25 pieces, each just over 1/2 inch wide (see notes).

 Arrange biscotti, cut sides up, on a parchment-lined baking sheet and continue baking until dry to the touch and lightly browned, about 12 minutes.
 Flip biscotti over and continue baking for another 12 minutes.
 It's normal for the timing to vary according to the biscotti's size and thickness, as well as differences in oven temperature and airflow, so keep a close eye on them and adjust the bake time as needed.

 Cool biscotti to room temperature before serving.
 If desired, dip in tempered chocolate (be sure to brush crumbs from each piece before dipping).
 With or without chocolate, the biscotti will keep for about 3 months in an airtight container at cool room temperature.